GovReady/continuous-ato-kit/README.md

 #### Configure Jenkins to Build the Application

 For the purposes of this demo, we will build the GovReady-Q application itself.
 It is an open source project, and we can pull the source code from the official GitHub repository.
-(Or if you prefer, you can clone the official repository into your GitHub account, and use that one.)
+(Or if you prefer, you can clone the official repository into your GitHub account or another git host, and use that one.)

 * Start at the Jenkins dashboard, at http://localhost:8080/